jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >	- *Data:* »I look on google images how other calendars look like«
 >	- *Data:*  Browses through the book to see…

-When we come across a piece of data which shares the topic we can add it to the group too:
+When we come across a piece of data which shares the topic, we can add it to the group, too:

 >- *Theme:* use other’s work  for inspiration
 >	- **Data:  Searches on amazon to see how covers of books about the same topic look like**